Twenty Something (2021 film): Development

-In January 2021, it was announced that Aphton Corbin will direct a feature film for Pixar.
-On July 21, 2021, it was reported that Corbin will write and direct a 2D animated short film titled Twenty Something.
+In January 2021, it was announced that Aphton Corbin began developing a feature film for Pixar.
+On July 21, 2021, it was reported that Corbin would write and direct a 2D animated short film titled Twenty Something prior to her theatrical film.
 In September 2021, Corbin described the short as "The story itself at its core is dealing with the insecurities of adulting".
 Corbin felt that "the hardest part to get right was locking in on after she has the conversation 'We're gonna go out there and have fun!' trying to find the tight way to wrap that moment up before she ends up back in the bathroom.
 Just like what she was going to do there and how that was going to lead her to mess up."

 She also thought there was "a lot of back and forth on how to portray this fantasy of Gia and make sure that that stayed tight before we reveal that all three of them are one person.
 That was the hardest thing, and dialing that in.
 And I just thought that I needed to have fun and just make a lot of fun stuff happen to her in Act Two that would be entertaining for people to watch."
 Corbin said "the original idea stems from me being a 20-something entering the workforce for the first time at Pixar and feeling all of the inadequacies that are coming at you all at once, am I a successful adult or am I bunch of kids running around to make it work?
 This was fun to visualize [adulting] as a short."